Manipulate-Anything:

 Method

-with data for task
+generated data for task

 Manipulate-Anything Framework